kowalski100/TM4C123GXL-LaunchPad/PLL/README.md

 </p>
 <br>
 As shown in above diagram, the MOSC sources 480MHz PLL for USB clock.
 From Datasheet

-> “To function within the clocking requirements of the USB specification, a crystal of 5, 6, 8, 10, 12, or 16 MHz must be used.”
+> “To function within the clocking requirements of the USB specification, a crystal of 5, 6, 8, 10, 12, or 16 MHz must be used.” <br>

 That is one of the reason a standard high precision 16Mhz crystal is attached at MOSC clock source.
 <br>
 ### Registers: